lethihan25101979-glitch/Encryptor.nghya/README.md

 - Command:  python encryptor.py   "or"   python decryptor.py
 - Open programe (setup by file .exe)

-NOTICE: You must put file to be encrypted/file to be decrypted and file encryptor/decryptor in the same folder
+NOTICE: You must put file to be encrypted/file to be decrypted + key.bin and file encryptor/decryptor in the same folder

+# What's key.bin